 - In "Mr. Monk and the Garbage Strike," Monk, Natalie, Stottlemeyer and Disher are conversing in low voices in a rotunda of City Hall as Monk declares to them in a low whisper that he thinks the mayor was lying about not being in union boss Jimmy Cusack's office and may have committed the murder.
 The conversation goes like normal.... until Stottlemeyer notices a sign that says "Whisper Spot" and mutters, "Oh hell," at which point they are mobbed by a bunch of reporters who were standing nearby and overheard every single word.

-- In "Mr. Monk Buys a House", Monk and Natalie get to share another silent one when they notice a bloody awl on "Honest" Jake's tool belt, just long enough to realize what he's really been up to... at which point they turn to see Jake pointing a pistol at them:
+- In "Mr. Monk Buys a House", Monk and Natalie get to share another silent one when they notice a bloody awl on "Honest" Jake's tool belt, just long enough to realize that he murdered Cassie Drake and is actually looking for Joseph Moody's robbery money... at which point they turn to see Jake pointing a pistol at them:

 "Honest" Jake Phillips: Mr. Monk, I've got a confession to make: they really don't call me "Honest" Jake.